Motley Fool Stock Advisor vs Morningstar StockInvestor: Which Wins?

 The Bottom Line

 Motley Fool Stock Advisor wins for most investors.
-The verified +912.1% return over 24 years, the transparent scorecard, the 43 ten-baggers, and the complete portfolio-building framework provide something no competitor in this comparison offers — auditable proof that the methodology works across every market cycle since 2002.
+The official +981% return over 24 years, the transparent scorecard, the 49 ten-baggers, and the complete portfolio-building framework provide something no competitor in this comparison offers — auditable proof that the methodology works across every market cycle since 2002.
 At $199/year (or $99 with the new member promotion), the math works if you follow the strategy.
+On a 211-point tape, GARP with a published book is the easier religion to keep.

 Morningstar StockInvestor is the smarter choice if you’re a value investor who wants institutional-quality moat analysis, lower volatility, and the confidence that comes from Morningstar investing nearly $1 million of its own capital in the recommendations.
 The methodology is sound, the credentials are impeccable, and the moat framework is particularly valuable when market valuations are stretched.
 The lack of published performance data is a real limitation, but for investors who trust the process over the scorecard, it’s a compelling service.